 Tacoma Women's Specialists-OB GYN 691

-Tacoma Women's Specialists is a single specialty private practice Ob/Gyn group practicing in North Tacoma across the street from Tacoma General Hospital, a level III regional Perinatal center.
-Our office has four physicians, two nurse practitioners, and a staff of fifteen nurses and other employees.
+Tacoma Women's Specialists is a single specialty private practice Gyn group practicing in North Tacoma across the street from Tacoma General Hospital, a level III regional Perinatal center.
+Our office has three physicians, two nurse practitioners, and a staff of fifteen nurses and other employees.
 We are open from 8:00 AM to 5:00 PM, Monday through Friday.
 Our physicians usually spend two half-days each week in the operating room and the rest of the time in the office seeing patients.
 Each provider has one day off a week.
-Our call schedule is usually every fourth night and fourth weekend.
-We share call with other community Ob/Gyn's who work with us at Tacoma General Hospital.
-We only do obstetrics at Tacoma general, however we do surgery at both hospitals.
+Our call schedule is usually every third night and third weekend.
 Our office sees a large volume of primary care and referral Ob/Gyn patients.
-We manage virtually all areas specific to women's health including infertility and oncology.
-We have in-office ultrasound, urodynamics, colposcopy, and other treatment capabilities.
+We see many complex Gynecologic problems as well as routine health care and contraception visits for women.
+We have in-office ultrasound, urodynamics, colposcopy, hysteroscopty, and other treatment capabilities.
 During your rotation, you will be spending most of your time with Dr. Lenihan.
 However, you will also be working with many of the other physicians listed above when Dr Lenihan is not available or while you are on call.
 We would expect you to be available for call approximately once a week at Tacoma General L&D.

 Tacoma General Hospital (part of MultiCare Medical Center)

 - Main OR: (253) 403-1115

 - Baker Center/Day Surgery: (253) 403-3365

 - ER: (253) 403-1050

 St. Joseph Medical Center (surgeries only)